benazirshaik11/Fair-Billing/README.md

 **Key Responsibilities**
 - Parse command-line arguments to get the log file path.
-- Initialize data structures to store session data.
 - Call the FairBillingService to process the log file and generate reports.
+- Call the FairBillingService to print reports.

 ----------------------------------------------------------------------------------------------------------------------------------------------